eric-rizzi/teaching/_course_specifics/independent_study.md

 ![AWS Lambda logo]({{ site.baseurl }}/assets/independent_study/aws_services.png)

-This unit has students start to create a (very simple) backend API for their website.
-It guides them through the creation of a simple lambda (compute), dynamodb table (memory), and s3 bucket (storage) that does some simple functionality.
+This unit has students start to create a (very simple) backend API for the websites they created in the previous unit.
+It guides them through the usage and creation of basic AWS components such as a simple Lambda (compute), DynamoDB table (memory), and S3 bucket (storage).
+Once they understand each of these individual parts, they tie them together to create a their first AWS based service.

 Getting up to speed on this can be fairly difficult, so the worksheets are designed to prompt students to both use a ChatBot **and** consider the output